mickBoat00/SocialMediaAPI/README.md

 Social Media API using REST API in NodeJS

-In this API, i performed the following funtionalities Register User without JWT Authentication
+In this API, i performed the following funtionalities -Register User without JWT Authentication
-Login User
+-Login User
 Update a user
 Delete a user
 Follow a user